danilopedraza/komodo/book/src/intro.md

 Symstatic is unstable (I just add what I want) and in active development.
 Here is the [source code](https://github.com/danilopedraza/symstatic).

 This document is a guide to show how to use Symstatic.

+> **Tip**: You can search for terms in this document using the 🔍 icon at the top of the page, or pressing the `s` key.